Lawliar/CO3/docs/firmware_building.md

 ## STM32 firmware
 - After the CMakelists.txt file and ProtocolConfig.h are properly configured, you can just cmake build the firmware like a normal cmake project.

-## Non-STM32
+## Non-STM32 firmware
 - This is a little more complicated:
-    - For the code that needs to be instrumented: we still use llvm-14.
+    - For the code that needs to be instrumented: we still use LLVM.
     - For the code that does not need instrumentation (e.g., drivers, startup assembly) we use GCC.
     - We also use GCC's linker for the linking stage.
     - This results in a two-stage building process.
 This is a compromise due to the current LLVM support for embedded projects.